redox-os/redox/CONTRIBUTING.md

 <a name="reddit" />
 ### Reddit

-You can find Redox on reddit in [/r/rust/](https://www.reddit.com/r/rust/) and [/r/redox/](https://www.reddit.com/r/redox/).
+You can find Redox on Reddit in [/r/rust/](https://www.reddit.com/r/rust/) and [/r/redox/](https://www.reddit.com/r/redox/).
 The weekly update news is posted on the former.

 <a name="direct-contributing" />
 ## Direct Contributing